 Free radicals are unstable molecules that are waste products produced by our cells as the body processes food into energy and reacts to the environment.
 We are constantly bombarded with these cell-damaging molecules due to pollution, smoking, UV rays, chemicals in our food and beauty products, and more.

 Oxidative stress happens when the number of free radicals in our body exceeds the number of antioxidants, and it occurs when oxidation damages our cells, proteins, and our DNA.
-Some of the symptoms associated with oxidative stress may include fatigue, memory loss or brain fog, muscle or joint pain, wrinkles and grey hair, decreased eye sight, and susceptibility to infections.
-If left unchecked, oxidative stress can lead to a host of more severe health conditions including cardiovascular disease, neurodegenerative diseases, and inflammatory conditions, among many others.
+Some of the symptoms associated with oxidative stress may include decreases in our energy levels, memory recall, cognition, skin and hair quality, and negative effects on the healthy function of our muscles, eyes, and immune systems.
+If left unchecked, oxidative stress can elevate the risk of many health risks often associated with age.

 Fortunately, our bodies have their own defenses to keep free radicals in check.
 Antioxidants, sometimes called “free radical scavengers,” are compounds that can prevent or slow cell damage caused by these marauding molecules.